Back to Chemistry calculators

 What are colligative properties?

-Colligative properties are solution properties that depend mainly on the number of dissolved particles, not on their chemical identity.
-Classic examples are boiling-point elevation, freezing-point depression, vapour-pressure lowering and osmotic pressure.
-This tool focuses on ΔTb, ΔTf and π for simple, dilute solutions using the textbook relations ΔTb = i Kb m, ΔTf = i Kf m and π = i c R T.
+Colligative properties depend mainly on the number of dissolved particles, not their identity.
+Common examples are boiling-point elevation, freezing-point depression, vapour-pressure lowering, and osmotic pressure.
+This tool focuses on ΔTb, ΔTf, and π for simple dilute solutions.

 Can I use electrolytes with this tool?

 Yes.
-Set the van’t Hoff factor i to the effective number of dissolved particles per formula unit (for example i ≈ 2 for ideal NaCl, i ≈ 3 for ideal CaCl₂).
-For concentrated or strongly non-ideal solutions, this simple i-factor model only gives an approximate result.
+Set van’t Hoff factor i to the effective particle count per formula unit, such as i ≈ 2 for ideal NaCl and i ≈ 3 for ideal CaCl₂.
+For concentrated or strongly non-ideal solutions, this model is only an approximation.

 What is the difference between molality m and molarity c?

-Molality m uses the number of moles of solute per kilogram of solvent (mol/kg), while molarity c uses moles of solute per litre of solution (mol/L).
-This calculator uses molality together with Kb and Kf to compute ΔTb and ΔTf, and uses molarity and temperature when computing the osmotic pressure π.
-In practice that means you enter masses (in g) for solute and solvent, and only need solution volume and temperature when you are interested in π.
+Molality m is moles of solute per kilogram of solvent (mol/kg).
+Molarity c is moles of solute per litre of solution (mol/L).
+This calculator uses molality for ΔTb and ΔTf, and molarity with temperature for π.
+In practice, enter masses for solute and solvent, then add solution volume and temperature only when you need π.

 Related calculators